 This pose may seem intimidating when first looking at it, but there are is a simple tool you can use to do it properly and safely that I’m going to show you so you can obtain the amazing benefits.

-If you are unable to reach back with your hands, get a yoga strap (this is the one I use) or if you don’t have one, you can use a sheet or thin towel.
+- If you are unable to reach back with your hands, get a yoga strap (these are the ones I recommend) or if you don’t have one, you can use a sheet or thin towel.